Toilet Won’t Flush? How to Fix it in Minutes

 Why is It Difficult to Flush My Toilet?

 There are several reasons why your toilet is not flushing completely/all the way.
-Most of these are problems which you can easily fix by yourself.
-A toilet that won’t flush is a great inconvenience and that is why you should fix it ASAP.
+Most of these are problems that you can easily fix by yourself.
+A toilet that won’t flush is a great inconvenience, and that is why you should fix it ASAP.

-If your toilet won’t flush, most likely it is partially clogged, the water level in the tank is too low, the flapper is not opening fully or the handle is disconnected/broken.
-Another reason could be that the the rim holes and/or siphon jet are clogged, restricting the flow of water.
+If your toilet won’t flush, most likely it is partially clogged, the water level in the tank is too low, the flapper is not opening fully, or the handle is disconnected/broken.
+Another reason could be that the rim holes or siphon jets are clogged, restricting the water flow.

 To fix a toilet that won’t flush, adjust the water level in the tank, clean the rim holes and siphon jet, fix/replace the flapper and make sure that the flushing handle is not clogged.
-If the toilet won’ flush but water rises, unclog the toilet drain line or plumbing vent.
+If the toilet doesn’t flush, the water rises; unclog the drain line or plumbing vent.

-In order for a toilet to flush properly, a large amount of water needs to be dumped in the bowl within a very short period of time.
-It is the action of dumping a lot of water in the bowl quickly that triggers the siphon effect at the toilet trap.
+For a toilet to flush properly, a large amount of water must be dumped in the bowl within a very short period.
+It is the action of dumping a lot of water in the bowl quickly that triggers the siphoning effect at the toilet trap.
 If this process is compromised, your toilet won’t flush as you would want it.

 To fix a toilet that won’t flush: